Computer & Internet Use

 - Do not initiate purchases using the library’s computers

 - Do not misuse the library’s hardware or software.
-Misuse includes, but is not limited to: changing the configuration of any of the software on these computers; installing software on any of these computers or running programs from floppy disks or CD’s; using the computers and peripherals in a manner that may damage the equipment; altering or attaching equipment to the library’s hardware; downloading files onto the hard drives of these computers; using your own disks in the library’s computers unless the library staff scans them for viruses immediately before use; wasting the library resources (for example: computer supplies, paper, computer access time or computer memory)
+Misuse includes, but is not limited to: changing the configuration of any of the software on these computers; installing software on any of these computers or running programs from a USB drive; using the computers and peripherals in a manner that may damage the equipment; altering or attaching equipment to the library’s hardware; downloading files onto the hard drives of these computers; using your own USB drives with the library’s computers unless the library staff scans them for viruses immediately before use; wasting the library resources (for example: computer supplies, paper, computer access time or computer memory)

 The Orleans Public Library has no control over information accessed through the internet and cannot be responsible for its content.
 Library patrons use the internet at their own risk.
 Children’s access to the internet is the sole responsibility of the child’s parent or guardian.
 The library assumes no responsibility for any direct or indirect incidental or consequential damages, loss of data, loss of profits, loss of privacy, sustained or incurred in connection with the use, operations, or inability to use the computer system or from its connection to other internet services.